hijoput4/SharingWare/OTHERS/AI-LGBT.md

 This response is AI-generated, for reference only.

 __So after all, these "lgbt" agenda pushes the distasteful content.
-An anthropologist can take of that, isn't it? the rise of prohibited material in mainstream and "feminization" content is there for all to see.
+An anthropologist can take note of that, isn't it? the rise of prohibited material in mainstream and "feminization" content is there for all to see.
 So after all LGBT is PUSHING an agenda over people that years back was not there.__